Is Christianity true just because the inerrant Bible says it is? No. Christianity would still be true even if the Bible was never written.

 Although I think are good reasons to believe in an inerrant Bible, inerrancy is an unnecessarily high standard by which to establish the central event in Christianity—the Resurrection of Jesus of Nazareth (which we celebrate this Sunday).
 Christianity hinges on that historical event.
 If Christ rose from the dead, then, game over, Christianity is true.
 On the other hand, if he didn’t rise from the dead, then, as a first-century eyewitness by the name of Paul admitted, Christianity is false.

 But you don’t need inerrant sources to establish that the Resurrection actually happened, or any other historical event for that matter.
 For example, if you found an error in the stat line of a football game, should you assume that every game, story and stat line in the newspaper was a complete fabrication?
 Then why do some people do that with the New Testament?
 Why do they assume that unless every word of it is true, then most of it is false?

 They assume that because they are confusing the fact of the Resurrection with the reports of the Resurrection.
 Conflicting reports of a historical event are evidence that the event actually occurred, not the reverse.
-In other words, to return to our sports analogy, the only reason there is error in the stat line to begin with is because the game was actually played and someone tried to report on that game.
+In other words, to return to our sports analogy, the only reason there is an error in the stat line, to begin with, is because the game was actually played and someone tried to report on that game.
 Neither the stat line nor the error would exist unless the game had actually been played.
 After all, who reports on a game that didn’t actually take place?